 Plan Description - The State Teachers Retirement System of Ohio (STRS) administers a cost-sharing health care plan for eligible retirees who participated in the defined benefit and combined pension plans offered by STRS.
 Ohio law authorizes STRS to offer the plan.
 Benefits include hospitalization, physicians' fees, prescription drugs, and partial reimbursement of monthly Medicare Part B premiums.
-Medicare Part B premium reimbursements will be discontinued effective January 1, 2021.
 The Plan is included in the STRS financial report which can be obtained by visiting the STRS website at www.strsoh.org or by calling (888) 227-7877.

 Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS to offer the health care plan and gives the Retirement Board discretionary authority over how much, if any, of the health care costs will be absorbed by STRS.
 Active employee members do not contribute to the health care plan.
 All benefit recipients pay a portion of the health care costs in the form of a monthly premium.
 Under Ohio law, funding for postemployment health care may be deducted from employer contributions, currently 14 percent of covered payroll.
-For the fiscal year ended June 30, 2020, STRS did not allocate any employer contributions to postemployment health care.
+For the fiscal year ended June 30, 2021, STRS did not allocate any employer contributions to postemployment health care.